BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the

-where $\mathbf{x}$ is the input vector.
-In this work, the Bayesian network processes information at all inter-segment junctions within a multisegment interconnect structure.
+In this work, the Bayesian network processes information at all inter-segment junctions within a multi-segment interconnect structure.
 The input is $\mathbf{x} = \{T, J_L, J_U, J_R, J_D\}$, where $T$ is the temporal vector (time information) and $J_L, J_U, J_R, J_D$ are current densities for segments connected to the left, upper, right, and downward positions.
 The output $\tilde{\mathbf{F}}$ is 3-dimensional, with components $F_U$, $F_R$, and $F_D$ representing flux through the upper, right, and downward segments.